 In Ireland the wind blows most frequently from the south and west, this is known as the prevailing wind.
-Wind from the Artic north is generally cold and dry. during the winter we sometimes get a north-easterly airflow from Siberia which can carry moisture with it known now as the "Beast From The East".
-West and south westerly (maritime) wind can often bring moisture in from the the Atlantic.
+Wind from the Artic north is generally cold and dry. during the winter we sometimes get a north-easterly airflow from Siberia which can carry moisture with it, now known as the "Beast From The East".
+West and south westerly (maritime) wind carries moisture in from the the Atlantic.
 High pressure systems that travel from the Azores often bring welcome dry settled periods.

 There are no modern named winds in Ireland.
 In some ancient texts there was twelve winds and each had their own colour.
-The Gaoithe sidhe or Fairy wind in Irish Folklore is a sudden gust of wind or a whirlwind was interpreted as being caused by the fairies.
+The Gaoithe sidhe or Fairy wind in Irish Folklore is a sudden gust of wind, whirlwind or water spout, this was interpreted as being caused by the fairies.

 Cirrus - The high wispy clouds are an indication of fine weather, they also mean a change is likely to occur within 24 hours.